Exoskeletons to support the automotive industry

 The automotive manufacturing sector is highly automated and at the same time facing many challenges and constant changes.
 Increasingly, this industry finds itself confronted with an aging workforce and a lack of skilled workers.
 The nature of the work performed at the assembly line is repetitive and, consequently, often causing m

-Watch the video of the Paexo Shoulder exoskeleton at work for Volkswagen, and see for yourself.
+Watch the video of the Ottobock Shoulder exoskeleton at work and see for yourself.

 The automotive industry is a pioneer in the use of exoskeletons.
 Here we witnessed how exoskeletons with various designs were used as a prevention tool and implemented and used for daily activities.
 We can proudly look back to great cooperations, e.g., with Volkswagen, BMW, and Toyota.

 The fact that exoskeletons play an important role in the daily workflow is demonstrated repeatedly in production lines that are only partly automated and, hence, involve many manual activities.
 Even with optimal planning, the industry continues to come up against the limits of automation.
 The participation of people and their flexibility in the various tasks is therefore essential for success.
 And it is precisely these employees who need to be protected in a preventive manner.
 Exoskeletons contribute to the ergonomic design of workplaces.